 Rationale for trait selection

-Data for the following traits were collected: maximum canopy height, seed mass, specific leaf area (SLA), wood density, flowering period (as proportion of the year spent in flower), leaf narrowness (the ratio of leaf width to length).
+Data for the following traits were collected: maximum canopy height, seed mass, specific leaf area (SLA), wood density, flowering period (proportion of the year spent in flower), leaf narrowness (the ratio of leaf width to length).
 These traits were chosen to encapsulate the key axes of variation relevant to ecological strategies employed by riparian plants.
-Variation throughout this constellation of traits should provide a relevant indication of functionally diversity for riparian communities.
+Variation throughout this suite of traits should provide a relevant indication of functional diversity for riparian communities.
 Below we detail the rationale for selection of each trait.

 Specific leaf area, maximum canopy height and seed mass comprise the LHS (leaf, height, seed) triad of traits introduced by Westoby (1998) as a general scheme for comparing the properties of vegetation communities.
 These three traits are typically distributed orthogonally from each other and represent fundamental trade-offs that control plant ecological strategy.